Seroma

 What is it?

-A seroma is an accumulation of serous fluid that occurs after surgery.
-Seromas usually develop between 7 – 10 days after the surgery.
-They can happen with any surgery but more often with breast surgeries such as mastectomy, lumpectomy, and breast reconstruction.
-A seroma can impair wound healing, cause discomfort, increase the risk of infection, and delay further treatment.
-There are a number of factors that can increase the risk of getting a seroma.
-These factors are:
+A seroma is build up of serous fluid (the clear liquid part of blood) after surgery.
+Seromas usually develop between 7 to 10 days after surgery.
+They can happen with any surgery but are more likely with breast surgeries such as mastectomy, lumpectomy, and breast reconstruction.
+A seroma can impact wound healing, cause discomfort, increase the risk of infection, and delay further treatment.
+There are a number of things that can increase the risk of getting a seroma.
+These are:

 • Amount of drainage from the area after the surgery.